 At the time, the British had no craft fit to explore these huge rivers as they gushed through towering gorges.
 The irony is that now we can explore these rivers by raft and kayak, but the four rivers themselves are under siege – by Chinese and Indian megadam-builders.
 The 500-MW Zhangmu Dam is up and running on the Tsangpo southeast of Lhasa.
 And four more Chinese-built dams are under construction in a cascade on this stretch of the river.
 The Indus is being dammed in Pakistan in liaison with Chinese megadam-builders and financiers.
 The Sutlej has been dammed at a handful of sites by Indian dam-builders, with 1325-MW Bhakra Dam being the largest gravity dam in the world.

 And the Karnali is the last free-flowing river sourced near Kailash.
 It is still possible to descend by raft or kayak from the source of the Karnali close to Mt Kailash all the way to where it flows into India’s most sacred river, the Ganges.
 We are setting off on a more modest trajectory: rafting the Karnali for seven days in far-west Nepal, from Daab to Chisopani.
 But the threat of dams looms large here.
 Indian company GMR has a controversial proposal to build a megadam at Daab, just above the put-in point for our rafting trip.
 The dam would divert all the water through a two-kilometre tunnel where it would drive turbines to generate electricity.
 This design would completely drain a loop of around 70 kilometres of the Karnali, and all locals would have to be relocated.
 At least 75% of the 900-MW of power generated would be exported to India.
 Toward the mid-section of the rafting run, on the West Seti, a key Karnali tributary, there’s a proposal to build a 750-MW dam.
 China’s Three Gorges Corporation has a 75% stake in this project.
 Below the rafting take-out point at Chisopani, there are further plans for a gargantuan 10-GW project—far larger than any dam in India itself.
+None of this dam-building will benefit Nepalis–the power is all slated for export to India or Bangladesh, or beyond.
+There are 31 hydropower projects slated for the Karnali River basin, and a whopping 350 projects slated nationwide to harness Nepal’s immense hydropower potential.

 Nepali Government deals with such megadam builders are often shrouded in secrecy.
 Locals are rarely consulted about these projects, and very little environment impact assessment is done.
 In any case, the power is not destined for Nepalese themselves—it is slated to be exported as a lucrative foreign income earner.
 With its powerful rivers running from Himalayan heights, Nepal has huge hydropower potential—as yet tapped.
 Chinese megadam builders have run into rather large snag.
 Indian PM Modi told his Nepali counterpart PM KP Oli at a meeting in March 2018 that India would only allow export of hydropower from Indian-built dams in Nepal, not from Chinese-built dams.
 And India is the only feasible export revenue earner, since it is near-impossible to run transmission lines from Nepal over the Himalayas into Tibet and on to the grid in China.
 That could turn Chinese-built megadams into multi-million-dollar white elephants.
 Which, from a rafter’s point-of-view, would be a very good thing.